csmc-vaneykjlab/birch/example/README.md

 To begin with analysis, you can either download [example_dataset.zip](https://github.com/csmc-vaneykjlab/BatchCorrectionTool/tree/main/example/example_dataset.zip) and give it as input to the respective parameters, or you can click on "Load example data" to pre-load all the input parameters.

-Using the example dataset, once the files are uploaded, the other parameters that need to be chosen are as follows:
+Using the example dataset, once the files are uploaded, the other parameters that need to be chosen (in bold for example dataset) are as follows:
 - Argument 3 - **ProteinName** - this is the column that contains unique fragment/peptide/protein names.
 - Argument 5 - **Digestion_batch** - this is the column from the annotation file that represents the field/batch that needs to be analyzed for batch-effect and corrected.
 - Argument 6 - **ExperimentalGroup** - this column from the annotation file that represents the biological group in which we want to see and retain valid variation.